The Valiant (1929 film): Section of the plot which corresponds to the one-act play on which the film is based

 A title card reads "The test of the valiant."
 Dyke is escorted to the warden, who commends his exemplary behavior and asks what he wants done with the $2,500 in Liberty Bonds which are being held in the office for him.
 There must be someone to send them to.
 Yes there is, but that would give away his identity.
 Dyke adds that he'll think of something.
-Also present is the chaplain (Richard Carlyle) who, along with the warden, tries to convince him to see the young lady who traveled a thousand miles to speak with him in the hope that he might be her long-lost brother.
+Also present is the chaplain who, along with the warden, tries to convince him to see the young lady who traveled a thousand miles to speak with him in the hope that he might be her long-lost brother.
 The distance she has traveled gives Dyke pause and he eventually agrees, but requests privacy for the meeting, which is granted.
 The warden speaks with Mary alone, first, learning that she is from the (fictitious) town of Pennington in Ohio; that her father died when she was a baby; that her brother Joe, who is 10 years older than she, left home 15 years ago because "he wanted to be in the city" and has not been heard from since.
 She is certain, however, that she could recognize him from his reactions to their long-ago "goodnight" exchange of verses from Romeo and Juliet.
 She says them aloud for the warden to hear.

 Dyke is brought into the office, but there is no sign of recognition.
 The warden introduces Mary as “the young lady who has come all the way from Pennington, Ohio, to see you”; he does not mention her name.
 The warden and the chaplain are in one room and the guard in the next, leaving the two alone, but with all doors open.
 After Mary's explanation of her reasons for coming, Dyke, who avoids making eye contact with her throughout most of the scene—denies being her brother and does not react to her questioning or to the verses, which he dismisses as silly.
 When Mary tells him that her mother is ill and will never really get better until she knows what happened to Joe, Dyke asks Mary what her name is.
 Mary Douglas, she replies.
 Douglas? he asks, thinking aloud, trying to remember. ..Joseph Anthony Douglas.
 “That‘s Joe” she cries.
 How...?
 Dyke tells her that when the war began he enlisted and went overseas for four years with the Canadians.